Faysalgreen35/mbf-online-shop-server/Readme.md

-# Pet Adoption
+# MBF Online Shop

 ## Introduction
-Pet Adoption is a comprehensive platform designed to help people find and adopt pets in need.
+MBF Online Shop is a comprehensive platform designed to help people find and adopt pets in need.
 Our mission is to connect potential pet owners with pets that are looking for a loving home, and to support the well-being of all animals through community engagement and donation campaigns.
 Whether you're looking to adopt a cat, dog, rabbit, fish, or any other pet, our website provides a seamless and enjoyable experience.

 ## Frontend Live Link
 [Pet Adoption Frontend](https://pet-adoption-eccce.web.app)